 Conditions that may include joint pain as a symptom include:

 arthritis, including osteoarthritis; pseudogout (characterized by sudden, painful swelling); psoriatic arthritis (which can accompany the skin condition psoriasis); reactive arthritis (swelling and pain triggered by an infection elsewhere in the body); septic arthritis (a painful infection that traveled to the joint through the bloodstream); or gonoccocal arthritis (caused by gonorrhea)

-complex regional pain syndrome, a chronic pain condition that can occur after an injury, surgery, stroke, or heart attack (usually affecting an arm or leg)
+complex regional pain syndrome, a rare chronic pain condition that can occur after an injury, surgery, stroke, or heart attack (usually affecting an arm or leg)

 Joint pain can also be environmental; pain from arthritis, bursitis, or old injuries (including bone breaks) can be triggered by barometric pressure changes.